User129863/plasticity-blender-addon-gamedev/README.md

   Gamepad Model by: <a href="https://www.youtube.com/@Kuechmeister">Kuechmeister Swagger</a>
 </p>

-GameDev-focused fork of the Plasticity Blender bridge.
+Unofficial GameDev-focused fork of the Plasticity Blender bridge.
 Builds on upstream and adds workflow tools for fast real-time asset prep (topology/edge control, UV workflow, and export-oriented utilities).

 ## Upstreamed into the official add-on workflow